 - Solar window film reduces glare and fading by offering up to 90% UV protection, plus it can lower cooling costs up to 30%.

 - Clear UV blocking is another option, but it doesn’t offer any protection against heat

 - Install window glass made to block UV rays: if you’re building a new home or replacing the windows in your house, advancement in window making technology has led to the creation of windows made to block UV rays, such as these windows.

-If the sun has already damaged sections of your floors, refinishing may be a good option.
-Depending on the quality and wood type of your floors, you can either do it yourself or hire a professional flooring expert to do the work for you.
+If the sun has already damaged sections of your floors, refinishing, or replacing, may be a good option.
+Depending on the quality and wood type of your floors, you may be able to do it yourself, but it’s probably best to hire a professional flooring expert to do the work for you.

 Clean Floors Regularly

 In your nearest hardware, or grocery store are an overabundance of oil, wax, and chemical cleaners available, however, we don’t advise using products as they can be harmful to your floors.
 Try more simplified and natural methods to cleaning and restoring your precious hardwood, like vinegar and water, or industry trusted Bona Hardwood Floor Cleaner Products.

 Replace The Flooring

 In some cases, the flooring might be too far gone damaged to save, or perhaps replacing your hardwood floors has more to do than just the sun damage.
 Either way, you can choose your new favorite hardwood flooring!
 Checkout out this hardwood flooring guide for help deciding what type of floor works best for you.